OmaymaS/onceupondata/content/page/about.md

 ---

-I am Data Scientist with electronics engineering background.
+I am Data Scientist (Machine Learning focus) with electronics engineering background.
 I like to engage with data, build data products and help others make data-informed decisions.
 I always ask they whys and the why nots and I encourage others to question their assumptions.
-I care about algorithmic fairness and I try to trigger others to think about it.
-I also enjoy teaching coding and data-science related skills.
-And I am a certified R-Tidyverse instructor and also holds an instructor certification from [The Carpentries](https://carpentries.org/).
+One of the things I care about is algorithmic fairness and I try to trigger others to think about it.
+I am a certified instructor from [The Carpentries](https://carpentries.org/) and Posit(previosuly Rstudio) and I enjoy teaching coding and data-science related skills.

 ## Talks